bjt-user/Linux/freecad.md

 Jetzt auf das zweite Gear klicken. (kurz warten, kann 2-3 Sekunden dauern) Nun wird das konische Zahnrad erzeugt.
 Jetzt nochmal auf den Reiter "Tasks" und mit "Ok" bestätigen.

+---

+#### arrays of body parts

+In "part design" select your body part.\
+And click "create a linear pattern feature".\
+You might need to change the axis.\
+Then you can select how many times you want your part to be multiplied\
+and in which maximum length the array expands.